 Crockpot Chicken Noodle Casserole

-Chicken Casserole with Noodles with Rotisserie Chicken
+Can you Make Chicken Casserole with Rotisserie Chicken?

 What is a substitute for egg noodles in a recipe?